mmvergara/solidifying-javascript-foundations/src/content/blog/autoboxing.md

 ### Example

-Let’s say you have a string primitive and you want to use a method like `.toUpperCase()`:
+Let's say you have a string primitive and you want to use a method like `.toUpperCase()`:

 ```javascript
 const name = "solidifying";
 console.log(name.toUpperCase()); // "SOLIDIFYING"
 ```

-Here’s what happens under the hood:
+Here's what happens under the hood:

 1. JavaScript sees that `name` is a primitive string.
 2. It creates a temporary `String` object wrapper around `name`.